 When developing or enhancing prospect lists, I go to Winmo first to find the companies, brands, and people that fit my criteria.
 There are times when they don’t have a company I’m looking for but not very often.
 When I’m not building lists, Winmo sends me daily reports first thing every morning about essential activities among my companies and prospects that may signal a pending need, a reason to connect, or a future opportunity to put on my prospect timeline.
 The platform includes many other features I haven’t mention and suggest you take advantage of their free trial to see everything they offer.
 If you don’t have access, you are stepping into the Octagon with both hands tied behind your back.
 Let’s schedule a call, and I’ll tell you how I use it.

 My other essential tool is LinkedIn.
 Let’s connect, and you’ll have access to my network to see how powerful a tool it is when you grow your connections.
 While it is true that not everyone is a member of LinkedIn, and many are not active members, no other resource allows you to discover over 95% of the people out there across all industries, geographies, functions, and titles.
 Tapping into its full potential requires you to grow your network of connections.
 I’ve got over 5,000, and that opens up visibility to more than 5.6 million members.
 I have yet not to find a prospect when I go hunting.
 Read this article on LinkedIn searching, especially the Boolean search functions.

 I’d enjoy talking to you about the tools I use to get more clients today and better clients tomorrow.
 I’m always open to a conversation regardless of your needs.
-If you like this post, click the thumbs up, so I’ll know and then sign up for my new business newsletter.
-Don’t forget to follow me on Twitter and connect on LinkedIn so we can both grow our networks. #LetsGrow!
+If you like this post, click the thumbs up, so I’ll know, and then sign up for my new business newsletter.
+Don’t forget to follow me on LinkedIn so we can both grow our networks. #LetsGrow!